developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/printingGuide/index.md

 **WARNING**: Ruby is NOT supported for use with the CPCL printer language.

 ## 6- Send Printer Commands
 Once the app finds and connects to a printer, it can begin sending commands.
 Printer behavior will vary depending on printer make, model and current state.
-Consult your printer's technical documentation for printer-specific commands and syntax.
+Consult the printer's technical documentation for printer-specific commands and syntax.

 In general, there are two fundamental ways to send commands: